codecraftuk/codecraft-aug23/exercise1.md

 For each item on the pallet (a pallet can contain many different types of items), the team looks for:

-- a "not yet full" bin of those items (identifiable by "Stock Keeping Unit"- SKU).
+- a "not yet full" bin of those items (identifiable by "Stock Keeping Unit" - SKU).
 - an emptv bin

 The items are then put into the bin that was identified for storing them.